 Regulation and Binary Options

-The field of Binary Options is relatively breached, both since its quite fresh and the different definitions of binary options trading in different countries.
+The field of Binary Options is relatively breached, both since it’s quite fresh and the different definitions of binary options trading in different countries.
 In the U.K. for example, Binary Options falls into the “gaming” category (however, new FCA sets of rules will be soon implemented and by mid-2016 binary options are likely to be officially considered “financial instruments” – article coming soon) while in other countries Binary options trading is “gambling”.
 Same goes to Forex, before regulation.
 The reason for that is that different states have different definitions, legal definitions, for the same industry.
 That’s why Binary Options is not available in all countries.
 In the U.S, which is stricter than other countries when it comes to people’s money, not all assets are available to trade.
 Some brokers don’t even allow U.S traders to deposit.
 On the other hand, both Europe and the U.K do allow all traders to trade all assets.
 Asian markets are even less strict.

 The first countries to issue legal statues to Binary Options platforms and Brokers where, as always, the tax shelters countries: BVI and Cyprus.
 Many internet gambling and trading website companies are located in those countries, mostly in Cyprus due to its physical and legal linkage to Europe.
 That’s the reason why most Binary Options brokers are also located in those countries, and of course, the low to zero taxes.
 Moreover, most regulation processed in Cyprus effects European citizens also.
-The Cypriot regulators have already began processing binary options brokers appeals to regulation, inside information told me that its only a matter of a couple of months before the first brokers would be officially regulated by the Cypriot regulators. *Update: Now after more than three years, we can safely say the CySEC is the main regulator of the binary options industry and that other regulators across the globe are also working towards a safer trading environment.
+The Cypriot regulators have already began processing binary options brokers appeals to regulation, inside information told me that it’s only a matter of a couple of months before the first brokers would be officially regulated by the Cypriot regulators. *Update: Now after more than three years, we can safely say the CySEC is the main regulator of the binary options industry and that other regulators across the globe are also working towards a safer trading environment.
 Some of the most important authorities are the Italian Commissione Nazionale per le Società e la Borsa (CONSOB) and the French Autorité des Marchés Financiers (AMF) but of course, others are starting to participate actively.
 As for the U.S. – it’ll take time, but some steps are being taken by the Financial Industry Regulatory Authority (FINRA).
-E.U regulation is only good for Europe, regulated brokers would have problems working with American costumers.
+E.U regulation is only good for Europe, regulated brokers would have problems working with American customers.
 Hopefully the U.S. would follow the European footsteps soon, so that trading will be safer and available to anyone.
 We’re working on a comprehensive guide to U.S. regulation so stay tuned if you want to know how Binary Options are evolving and changing in order to enter the U.S. market through the front door.

 When a broker is not regulated, it doesn’t mean it’s a scam!
 The main reason why regulation is an advantage (and of course should be the main goal of the binary options industry in the end) is because when a broker is regulated it means the deposited money in kept in a safe account and monitored by a third party to ensure fair-play.
 Since the Binary Options industry is quite fresh (the first brokers only opened for business on 2008), most brokers don’t have the longed regulation.
 Nowadays, we can see many countries, From Northern America to the Far East and Australia and back to Europe, beginning to understand the risks for the growing number of traders and benefits for their own economy and therefore allowing slowly but with caution some regulation.
 The way I see it, Australia is currently the most advanced country in terms of regulation, but sadly those regulations do not apply in the US also, for example.